emineysprince/emineysprince.github.io/_posts/2016-06-21-This-is-how-to-track-your-programming-working-hours.md

 This how it shows the amount of time spent in each project folder.

 ![]({{site.baseurl}}/images/Screen Shot 2016-07-03 at 5.43.44 PM.png)
-If you are none sleeping guy, like me, here is your test, just measure your working hours with other programmer arround the world who are using Wakatime.
+If you are none sleeping guy, like me, here is your test, just measure your working hours with other programmers arround the world who are using Wakatime.

 Wakatime also intergrated with photoshop, terminal, chrome, Flash bulder and other applications which facilitate programming activities.